US regulators lay out plan for over-the-counter hearing aids

 The move follows years of pressure from medical experts and consumer advocates to make the devices cheaper and easier to get.

-More than 37 million Americans, or 15% of adults, have trouble hearing, according to the FDA, but only about one-fifth of people who can benefit from hearing aids use one.
+More than 37 million Americans, or 15% of adults, have trouble hearing, according to the FDA, but only about one-fifth of people who can benefit from a hearing aid use one.

 Cost is a big obstacle.
-Between the device itself and fitting services, Americans can pay more than $5,000 to get a hearing aid from a medical specialist.
-Insurance coverage is very limited, and Medicare doesn’t pay for hearing aids, only diagnostic hearing tests.
+Between the device itself and fitting services, Americans can pay more than $5,000 to get a hearing aid.
+Insurance coverage is very limited, and Medicare doesn’t pay for hearing aids, only diagnostic tests.

 U.S. officials said Tuesday that the FDA change, when finalized, should spur competition and bring down prices.

-The agency will take public comments on its proposal for 90 days before finalizing the new rules.
+Companies making over-the-counter hearing aids generally wouldn’t be required to conduct studies in people.
+Instead, they would submit applications to the FDA showing they met its standards for the devices.

-Tuesday's announcement follows prodding from medical committees and Congress, which in 2017 instructed the agency to begin laying out a plan for over-the-counter hearing devices.
-Additionally, an executive order by President Joe Biden earlier this year set a timetable for the agency to take action.
+Tuesday's announcement follows prodding from medical committees and Congress, which in 2017 instructed the agency to lay out a plan for over-the-counter hearing devices by August 2020.
+The agency missed that deadline, in part due to the workload of the COVID-19 pandemic.
+Additionally, an executive order by President Joe Biden earlier this year set a timetable for the agency to take action no later than mid-November.

 ———